moscuet/Lending-Loft/README.md

 # Library-App-Full-Stack
 Full stack library app to manage book borrowing service for a public.
 App was developed independently from scratch including designing data structure by me.
 Main focus was developing React-redux and express app using typescript.
+Code template / boilerplate was created by my teacher in Integrify.

 ## Tech stacks: